- Date : 26/03/2021

 In case of death due to COVID-19, how are life insurance plans decided regarding the claims made?

-With more than 2.7 million deaths worldwide till mid- March 2021, COVID-19 continues to extinguish the lives of thousands of people every day.
+With more than 2.7 million deaths due to coronavirus worldwide till mid- March 2021, COVID-19 continues to extinguish the lives of thousands of people every day.
 Along with awareness about health and hygiene, the coronavirus pandemic has raised consciousness among people about the need for health and life insurance.

 The insurance coverage of any policy is subject to the terms and conditions mentioned in the policy document.
 When it comes to our health insurance, does our existing policy automatically cover a new disease?
 If not, we should find out what additional or new policy we should opt to prepare for a rampant disease.
-Similarly, it is important to know if life insurance plans cover COVID-19.
+Similarly, it is important to know if life insurance plans offer a Covid death cover.

 Life insurance plans and COVID-19 coverage

-If an individual succumbs to death due to COVID-19, their nominee will be eligible for the sum assured under any existing life policy that the deceased had.
+If an individual succumbs to death due to coronavirus, their nominee will be eligible for the sum assured under any existing life policy that the deceased had.
 It will be regarded as a health-related death and as such, the nominee or beneficiary nominee can proceed with the insurance claim.
 Such a claim can be made for any life insurance policy, including term insurance that includes a default Covid insurance.